FormaServe/python-cocktail/README.md

 * Provides a search input to call a webservice that gives information on cocktails
 * Webservice [www.thecocktaildb.com](www.thecocktaildb.com) is used to provide information to the python bottle application.

-You do not need to sign up to the web service.
+Please note that you do not need to sign up to the web service.

 ## Installation